Type a search phrase. Select a product to include its User's manual and FAQ in the search results.

 Customer Case Study BDS Solutions Company description BDS Solutions is an IT solutions provider working closely with institutional customers in the UK, including the National Health Service and a number of other healthcare organizations.
 The company delivers high quality IT consultancy and support services, including directory and email [...]

 How does the program work?
 CodeTwo Office 365 Migration is a solid, secure and highly scalable migration tool that you can use to move company’s mailboxes and public folders to Office 365 (Microsoft 365) in just one hop.
-The program lets you migrate data to Office 365 from on-premises Exchange environments, IMAP servers or other Office [...]
+The program lets you migrate data to Office 365 from on-premises Exchange environments, hosted Exchange [...]

 Easy configuration Data migration to Office 365 (Microsoft 365) is a complex task.
 Any migration tool must be able to perform complicated procedures.
 However, we made sure that CodeTwo Office 365 Migration performs those procedures flawlessly and in the background, while allowing you to set everything up in the most intuitive and simple [...]